gokavarapu-M/CS253/Readme.md

-This repo contains Python Assignmnet of CS253
+This repo contains C++ and Python files of CS253 assignments